 The VA also provides veterans with a list of resources to help them achieve a substance-free life.
 For the treatment of substance use disorders, VA centers are equipped with psychologists specialized in cognitive behavioral therapy, motivational interviewing, and motivational enhancement therapy.

-Cognitive behavioral therapy teaches veterans to recognize negative behavior associated with substance use and work on changing their attitude to improve their lives.
+CBT is a therapy that teaches veterans to recognize negative behavior associated with substance use and work on changing their attitude to improve their lives.
 CBT encourages positive thinking in veterans and helps them shape their future.
 The veteran will meet a therapist once a week for 12 weeks.

 The VA diagnosed 375,000 patients with a substance use disorder in 2007.